nazavr322/ukr-handwriting-classification/README.md

 - [ ] **Frontend**
     - [ ] Create web interface (most likely with streamlit)

-# About
-Below I will go over the various parts of the project, explaining some of the key points.
 ## Project Structure
 ```nohighlight
 ├── README.md          <- The top-level README for developers using this project.